Feipian/MiningMachine/Readme.md

 [x] Fix meet air cant forward
 [] Check does mining machine can break bedrock??
 [] When i broken mining machine it still cost coal energe

+[ ] When oil cost all stop event
+[ ] When Broken Mining machine stop event
+- [ ] If in front of the mining machine will dead(get hurt)
+-